Chase Infiniti

-Chase Infiniti Payne (born May 5, 2000), known professionally as Chase Infiniti, is an American actress.
-She is known for her roles in the Apple TV+ limited series Presumed Innocent (2024) and Paul Thomas Anderson's epic action thriller One Battle After Another (2025).
+Chase Infiniti Payne (born May 1, 2000) is an American actress.
+Her accolades include a National Board of Review Award, in addition to nominations for two BAFTAs, a Golden Globe and a Primetime Emmy Award.

+Infiniti first gained recognition for her performances in the legal thriller series Presumed Innocent (2024) and Paul Thomas Anderson's One Battle After Another (2025).
+The latter, which was her first leading role, brought Infiniti to greater attention, garnering her nominations for the BAFTA and Golden Globe for Best Actress.
+She earned continued praise for her leading role in the dystopian drama series The Testaments (2026–present), for which she earned a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.

 Early life

-Infiniti was born and raised in Indianapolis.
+Infiniti was born in Indianapolis, Indiana, on May 1, 2000.
 She was named after the Batman Forever (1995) character Chase Meridian, played by Nicole Kidman, and Buzz Lightyear's catchphrase "To infinity and beyond" from Toy Story (1995), and she uses her middle name professionally.
-Her father, Keith Irvin Payne, owns a construction company, and her mother is Kimberly Dawn Able.
-She has a younger sister, Dolce Imani.
+Her father, Keith, owns a construction company and her mother, Kim, is a homemaker; her father is African-American and her mother is white.
+She has a younger sister, Dolcé.

+Infiniti attended the International School of Indiana, a language immersion private school in Indianapolis where she studied French.
 Infiniti first auditioned for a school musical at age 10.
-She graduated from North Central High School in 2018, where she was extensively involved in music and theatre programs.
+She later transferred to North Central High School where she was extensively involved in music and theatre program.
+She graduated in 2018.
 She then attended Columbia College Chicago, graduating in 2022.
 While in Chicago, she worked as a kickboxing trainer and co-founded the K-pop cover dance group Duple Dance Crew.